MultiQC/MultiQC/docs/custom_content.md

 in [MultiQC plugins](http://multiqc.info/docs/#multiqc-plugins) if they're not suitable for general release.

+## Images
+As of MultiQC v1.7, you can import custom images into your MultiQC reports.
+Simply add `_mqc` to the end of the filename for `.png`, `.jpg` or `.jpeg` files, for example:
+`my_image_file_mqc.png` or `summmary_diagram.jpeg`.

+Images will be embedded within the HTML file, so will be self contained.
+Note that this means that it's very possible to make the HTML file very very large if abused!

+The report section name and description will be automatically based on the filename.

 ## MultiQC-specific data file
 If you can choose exactly how your data output looks, then the easiest way to parse it is to use a MultiQC-specific format.
 If the filename ends in `*_mqc.(yaml|json|txt|csv|out)`